longitude-one/doctrine-spatial/README.md

 Security fixes will follow the [PHP Roadmap](https://www.php.net/supported-versions.php).

 ### MySQL 5.7 and 8.0
-A lot of functions change their names between these two versions.
-The [MySQL 5.7 deprecated functions](https://stackoverflow.com/questions/60377271/why-some-spatial-functions-does-not-exists-on-my-mysql-server) are not implemented.

-### MariaDB 10
-This version is **NOT** compatible with MariaDB version.
-Some spatial functions seems to work, but their results are different from MySQL version (StContains function is a good example).
+MySQL5.7 is supported, but is deprecated.
+MySQL8.0 is supported.

 ### PostgreSQL
-This spatial library is compatible with PostgreSql13.
+This spatial library is compatible with PostgreSql.
-This library is tested with Postgis 3.1.
+This library is tested with the last versions of Postgis and PostgreSql.

-### Migrating from creof/doctrine2-spatial
-Update your composer.json to replace `creof/doctrine2-spatial` by `longitude-one/doctrine-spatial`.

-Update the namespace, each `use CrEOF\Spatial\...` by `use LongitudeOne\Spatial\...`

 ## Help wanted